bitshifter-1/bitshifter-1.github.io/_posts/2025-05-22-c3-c-tradition.md

 C3’s community remains comparatively small next to Zig, Odin, and V. On the positive side, Lernö has a stellar reputation for responding to bug reports.
 Release schedules also follow a regular timetable, with new 0.0.1 releases every month.
 Odin similarly has a monthly release schedule, but Zig still (at the time of this writing) struggles with their massive dot-1 yearly releases which puts a lot of stress on the community.

 Still it's clear that it doesn't yet have the same momentum.

-## Compile time and operator overloading

-Aside from error handling, the major difference compared to C is the macro system.
-Gone is the trusty – but problematic - C preprocessor, replaced by compile time macros similar to Zig.
-Although whereas Zig’s comptime is sometimes somewhat implicit, C3's macros are clearly inspired by the C preprocessor in that the compile time statements are orthogonal in style to runtime code, which has been both applauded and criticized.

-Operator overloading is noteworthy in that neither Odin nor Zig – the other two most C-like alternatives – have been interested in implementing it.
-Andrew Kelley expressing it to be in violation to Zig's philosophy.
-It's interesting that C3 chooses to be more similar to Jai and V, both of which support operator overloading.

 ## Summary